Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Mirror pairs of quasi-Fano threefolds

-where $D_X$, $D_Y$ are generic smooth anticanonical sections of $X$, $Y$ respectively. \end{definition} It would be a very interesting question how Statement \ref{mirrorq} and Definition \ref{FTM} are related.
-Some theorems, justifying Definition \ref{FTM} even further, will be presented, including the following proposition. \begin{proposition} Let $(X, Y)$ be a mirror pair of quasi-Fano threefolds and consider Calabi--Yau threefolds $\Xi_X$, $\Xi_Y$ from them.
+We show that a mirror pair of quasi-Fano threefolds give rise a pair of Calabi--Yau threefolds that satisfy the relation (\ref{mirrorrel}). \begin{proposition} Let $(X, Y)$ be a mirror pair of quasi-Fano threefolds and consider Calabi--Yau threefolds $\Xi_X$, $\Xi_Y$ from them.
 Then

 \end{proposition} \begin{proof}

 and similarly

 \end{proof}